-The total purchase price was approximately \$2,333,333, plus adjustments for working capital, including the assumption of approximately \$877,174 of existing debt with an average interest rate of 6.43% and the issuance of 3,426,609 participating convertible preferred units ("PCPUs") valued at \$212,668, 344,625 non-participating convertible preferred units valued at \$21,501 and 93,209 common units in Wilmorite Holdings valued at \$5,815.
+The total purchase price was approximately \$2,333,333, plus adjustments for working capital, including the assumption of approximately \$877,174 of existing debt with an average interest rate of 6.43% and the issuance of 3,426,609 Class A participating convertible preferred units ("PCPUs") valued at \$213,786, 344,625 Class A non-participating convertible preferred units valued at \$21,501 and 93,209 common units in Wilmorite Holdings valued at \$5,815.
 The balance of the consideration to the equity holders of Wilmorite and Wilmorite Holdings was paid in cash, which was provided primarily by a five-year, \$450,000 term loan bearing interest at LIBOR plus 1.50% and a \$650,000 acquisition loan which had a term of up to two years and bore interest initially at LIBOR plus 1.60%.
 In January 2006, the acquisition loan was paid off in full.
-An affiliate of the Operating Partnership is the general partner, and together with other affiliates, as of December 31, 2007 owned approximately 83% of Wilmorite Holdings, with the remaining 17% held by those limited partners of Wilmorite Holdings who elected to receive convertible preferred units or common units in Wilmorite Holdings rather than cash.
-The PCPUs were redeemed on January 1, 2008, for the portion of the Wilmorite portfolio that consists of Eastview Mall, Eastview Commons, Greece Ridge Center, Marketplace Mall and Pittsford Plaza, collectively referred to as the "Rochester Properties" (See Note 25--Subsequent Events).
+An affiliate of the Operating Partnership is the general partner, and together with other affiliates, owned as of December 31, 2007 approximately 84% of Wilmorite Holdings, with the remaining 16% held by those limited partners of Wilmorite Holdings who elected to receive convertible preferred units or common units in Wilmorite Holdings rather than cash.
+The Company reflects its ownership in the Wilmorite portfolio on a consolidated basis, with the minority interests reflected at historical cost basis at the time of the acquisition.
+Since the PCPUs were redeemable at the option of the holders, the portion of the minority interest that relates to the PCPUs has been adjusted to the redemption value at each reporting date from the date of issuance to the date the units were redeemed with a corresponding adjustment of minority interest due to redemption value as a reduction to net income available to common stockholders.

+The PCPUs were redeemed on January 1, 2008, for the portion of the Wilmorite portfolio that included Eastview Mall, Eastview Commons, Greece Ridge Center, Marketplace Mall and Pittsford Plaza, collectively referred to as the "Rochester Properties" (See Note 13--Discontinued Operations).

-On an unaudited pro forma basis, reflecting the acquisition of Wilmorite as if it had occurred on January 1, 2005, the Company would have reflected net income available to common stockholders of \$41,962, net income available to common stockholders on a diluted per share basis of \$0.71 and total consolidated revenues of \$832,152 for the year ended December 31, 2005.
+On an unaudited pro forma basis, reflecting the acquisition of Wilmorite as if it had occurred on January 1, 2005, the Company would have reflected net loss available to common stockholders of \$95,021, net loss available to common stockholders on a diluted per share basis of \$1.59 and total consolidated revenues of \$832,152 for the year ended December 31, 2005.